unitaryfund/mitiq/docs/source/guide/guide-zne.rst

                       │   │   │
     1: ───────────────X───I───I───

-We see the original circuit is scaled
+We see the original circuit is scaled by inserting two identity gates after each gate in the original circuit.
+This helps achieve desired scale factor.

 Finally, we mention ``scale_gates_at_random`` which scales gates according to the following rules.